kfran127/kfran127/README.md

 ## 👋 About Me

-Cyber professional focused on the full identity lifecycle: provisioning, access governance, MFA enforcement, and automation.
+Security Analyst focused on monitoring, triaging, and investigating security alerts, with hands-on experience in incident response and vulnerability management.
+Also building deep identity and access management expertise, provisioning, access governance, MFA enforcement, and automation, as a growing area of specialization.

-Currently pursuing **Microsoft SC-300** and deepening hands-on experience across Entra ID, PowerShell automation, and Okta federation.
+Currently pursuing **Microsoft SC-300** and deepening hands-on experience across SIEM tools, Entra ID, and cloud security.

-> 🎯 Targeting remote and hybrid **IAM Analyst** and **IAM Administrator** roles.
-Available immediately.

 <br>